idodov/RedAlert/README.md

 * `binary_sensor.red_alert_city`: Similar to the above but only triggers if the specified city is targeted by the alarm.
 * `input_text.red_alert`: Logs the most recent alert data, serving as a historical log.
 * `input_boolean.red_alert_test`: Simulates a dummy alert to verify automation setups.

+The script automatically generates two GeoJSON files that store the alert’s geolocation data, which can be displayed on the Home Assistant map.
 # Installation Instructions
 > [!TIP]
 > To ensure the history of sensors is maintained after a restart in Home Assistant, it’s advisable to establish input text and boolean helpers.
 It’s best to do this prior to installation.
 Here’s how you can proceed: